 - Alpha particles: charged particles emitted from heavy nuclei such as U, Pu, or Am.
 Alpha particles cannot travel far and are shielded by the dead layer of the skin or clothing.
 They are therefore a negligible external hazard but can be important if internalized.
-Absorption via the GI tract is usually of limited importance, but absorption from wounds can be medically significant. - Beta particles: electrons found in weapons fallout and emitted from isotopes such as tritium and strontium.
+Inhalation, absorption via the GI tract, and absorption from wounds can be medically significant. - Beta particles: high energy electrons emitted from weapons fallout and the nuclei of isotopes such as tritium and strontium-90.
 Beta particles can travel a short distance in tissue.
-Large quantities deposited on the skin can damage the basal layer and cause radiation burns.
-Beta emitters also are important if internalized. - Gamma rays: photons emitted during a nuclear detonation, by fallout, and in many instances of nuclear decay.
+Large quantities of beta emitters deposited on the skin can damage the basal layer and cause radiation burns.
+Beta emitters also are important if internalized. - Gamma rays: photons emitted during a nuclear detonation, and in many instances of radioactive decay.
 They are highly energetic and pass through matter easily.
 Because of high penetrability, gamma radiation can result in whole-body exposure and damage to deep organs.
-Gamma-emitting nuclides are medically important in external exposure and if internalized. - Neutrons: uncharged particles emitted from the fission process in a nuclear reaction.
-Neutrons can cause 2-20 times as much damage to tissue as gamma rays.
+Gamma-emitting nuclides are medically important in external exposure and if internalized. - Neutrons: uncharged particles emitted from the fission process and in some nuclear reactions.
+Neutrons can cause 2- 20 times as much damage to tissue as gamma rays.